29 Feb One year (and a bit more) with Fuji X100T. A personal diary using the camera.

 Let’s talk about the raw output vs jpg out of the box.

-I’m just not so happy (and I know that I’m not the only one) about the demosaicing algorithm with the fuji raw in Lightroom.
-I know there’s the Iridient Developer as alternative and I’ve tested this summer for some weeks Capture One too.
+I’m just not so happy (and I know that I’m not the only one) about the demosaicing algorithm with the Fujifilm raw in Lightroom.
+I know there’s the Iridient Develope an as alternative and I’ve tested this summer for some weeks Capture One too.
 The latter gives nice results with the fuji raw at cost of slow down with the workflow (at least in my opinion).
 Honestly I had difficulties to adapt myself to Capture One after I’m using Lightroom from the first open beta of 2006.
 I’m just so used about the Adobe software and it’s much quicker especially when dealing with a big library of more than 200.000 photos.

 So my decision is to stay stick with Lightroom and I’ve started to learn how to process better the Fuji’s raw file: for example I’ve create a template that compensate for the excessive contrast and dark tone of the “Classic Chrome” simulation profile in Lightroom.
 Doing so, the match with the jpgs are much more close.